livestorm/hiring-fullstack-test/README.md

 This test is part of our hiring process for Fullstack/GraphQL developers.
 [Apply now](https://jobs.livestorm.co/)

 Be sure to read all of the instructions carefully and follow the guidelines below.
+This test should take you between 4 and 8 hours depending on your experience.

 ## What you need to do